-Do you have a question about the Immigrant Investor Program, also known as “EB-5,” or one of the following forms?
+Do you have a question about the one of the following forms under Immigrant Investor Program, also known as EB-5?

-- Form I-829, Petition by Entrepreneur to Remove Conditions
+- Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status

-- Form I-924, Application For Regional Center Under the Immigrant Investor Pilot Program
+- Form I-924, Application for Regional Center Designation Under the Immigrant Investor Program

 General Inquiries and Communications

-- Report that an EB-5 petition receipt notice or Application Support Center notice has not been received or contains incorrect information.
+- Report that an EB-5 petition receipt notice or Application Support Center notice has not been received or contains incorrect information; or

 - Report any EB-5 notice or decision that appears to contain a gross error.

-After receiving acknowledgement of your inquiry from IPO, please allow IPO 14 calendar days at a minimum, to respond to your concern.
-If you have not received a response or are unsatisfied with the response, please do the following:
+After the USCIS Immigrant Investor Program Office (IPO) acknowledges your inquiry, please allow the office at least 14 calendar days to respond to your concern.
+If you have not received a response or are unsatisfied with the response, please:

-- Forward your email and the response to the IPO mailbox
+- Forward your email and the response to the USCIS.ImmigrantInvestorProgram@uscis.dhs.gov;

-- Add the word “ESCALATE” (in all caps) to the subject line and summarize why you believe the matter needs further attention.
+- Add the word “ESCALATE” (in all caps) to the subject line and use the body of the email to summarize why you believe the matter needs further attention; and

-- Allow three weeks for review and response to your email.
+- Allow 21 calendar days for IPO to review and respond to your email.

-Note: Writing to the IPO mailbox will not suspend any deadline for you to respond to a Request for Evidence, decision or notice, or to file an appeal or a motion to reopen or reconsider a decision.
+Writing to the IPO mailbox will not suspend any deadline for you to respond to a Request for Evidence, decision, or notice, or to file an appeal or a motion to reopen or reconsider a decision.
 We will not respond to inquiries unrelated to the EB-5 program.

-You may also check the status of Form I-526 or Form I-829 application using case status online.
+You may also check the status of Form I-526 or Form I-829 application by using Case Status Online.

 For general inquiries, contact: